arcbtc/1.21/README.md

 # 1.21 - a cheap to run/make lightning-network slave module

+(note, there is an upate version of this project here https://github.com/arcbtc/1.21/tree/master/ONversion)

 ## Rationale
 The bitcoin lightning-network makes possible very small and fast bitcoin transactions.
 When making real-world small transactions, usability and low power consumption is important.
 Previous IoT implementations, such as candy machines, rely on the device running a lightning node and usually an energy consuming output like a tablet.
 The approach of 1.21 is to have a single well balanced lightning node in a secure location (MASTER), communicating with low-powered (SLAVE) public IoT devices.